jgnewman/strux/README.md

     return { data: componentState.actionData }
   });

-// Create another construct describing how
+// Create another struct describing how
 // AnotherComponent will subscribe to state changes
 // triggered by 'MY_ACTION' and what it will do when
 // that data comes through.